oasis-tcs/openc2-jadn/jadn-v1.1.md

 * An IM consists of a set of abstract schemas that define information content, and a set of encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core DataType.
 * Schema is the top level JADN type.
 It has two fields:
-  * "info" of type "Information" containing descriptive and functional metadata
+  * "meta" of type "Metadata" containing descriptive and functional information about the schema package as a whole.
   * "types" list of type "Type" containing JADN type definitions.
 Every type definition is a UML DataType
-* Every instance of the Schema type is identified by a globally-unique "package" namespace.
+* Every instance of the Schema type is identified by a globally-unique package namespace.
 Types defined in a package have names qualified by its namespace, and reference types defined in other packages by their qualified names.
+An individual Schema instance is called a "package" to distinguish it from the set of instances in an information model.
 * There is no "information model" type containing or naming a set of schema packages.
 Applications load the relevant package(s) plus any additional packages needed to resolve type references.